8 Key Features That Doctors Need in a Disability Insurance Policy

 If you have a policy that pays to age 65, you will collects benefits until you reach that age, regardless of whether you become disabled at age 35, 45, or 55.
-Again, this provision will cost more, but having protection that lasts your entire career is worth the expense.
-Otherwise your run the risk of exhausting benefits too soon.
+Again, this provision will cost more, but having the protection that lasts your entire career is worth the expense.
+Otherwise, you run the risk of exhausting benefits too soon.

 Most doctors purchasing an individual disability insurance policy do so at the end of residency to take advantage of disability insurance discounts.
 Benefits at this stage are typically capped between $5,000 and $6,500 depending on specialty, which isn’t sufficient to cover your increased income when you start practice.

 For that reason, young physicians and dentists should consider the future increase option.
 Also known as the future purchase rider, it allows you to buy additional coverage once you begin practice and your income increases.

 This rider locks in the cost based on your current health, meaning you don’t have to do medical underwriting when you go to purchase additional benefits.

 A residual disability rider can supplement the income of a disabled person who is still working and not considered to be totally disabled.
 Residual benefits are typically calculated as a percentage of both the policyholder’s loss of earnings and the benefit that the policyholder would receive if he or she was unable to work.
 It essentially makes up the difference between what you earned before disability and what you can earn with your disability.

 7. Cost-of-living adjustment (COLA) rider

 Long-term disability insurance policies provide an optional rider, called a cost-of-living adjustment rider, in which the policy’s benefits will increase annually based on inflation.
 The increase may be based on a third-party inflation index or by a fixed percentage set by the insurance company.